List of Athletics no-hitters

-The Oakland Athletics are a Major League Baseball franchise based in Oakland, California.
+The Athletics are a Major League Baseball franchise based in West Sacramento, California.
 They play in the American League West division.
-Also known in their early years as the "Philadelphia Athletics" (1901–1954) and "Kansas City Athletics" (1954–1967), pitchers for the Athletics have thrown thirteen no-hitters in franchise history, five during the Philadelphia years and eight after the move to Oakland but none during the Kansas City era.
+Also known previously as the Philadelphia Athletics (1901–1954), the Kansas City Athletics (1954–1967), and the Oakland Athletics (1968–2024), pitchers for the Athletics have thrown thirteen no-hitters in franchise history, five during the Philadelphia era and eight during the Oakland era, but none during the Kansas City era.
 A no-hitter is officially recognized by Major League Baseball only "when a pitcher (or pitchers) allows no hits during the entire course of a game, which consists of at least nine innings", though one or more batters "may reach base via a walk, an error, a hit by pitch, a passed ball or wild pitch on strike three, or catcher's interference".
 No-hitters of less than nine complete innings were previously recognized by the league as official; however, several rule alterations in 1991 changed the rule to its current form.
 Two perfect games, a special subcategory of no-hitter, have been pitched in Athletics history.
 As defined by Major League Baseball, "in a perfect game, no batter reaches any base during the course of the game."
 These feats were achieved by Catfish Hunter in 1968, which was the first perfect game in American League history since 1922, and Dallas Braden in 2010, which was the second perfect game in the majors – both against the same team – in ten months.